Princess Stéphanie of Belgium: At the court of Vienna

 In the autumn of 1881, Stéphanie thought she was pregnant, but it was a false alarm.
 After this disappointment, in the spring of 1883, the Crown Princess's pregnancy was confirmed, delighting the Emperor.
 After this announcement, the Crown Prince once again became considerate and attentive to his wife.
 Both Stéphanie and Rudolf were sure it would be a boy; they even spoke of the future child by calling him "Wenceslaus" (Wacław), a Czech first name reflecting the sympathies of the Crown Prince for the Slavic populations of the Austro-Hungarian Empire.

 On 8 August, Queen Marie Henriette visited her daughter in anticipation of her childbirth.
 Stéphanie did not dare talk about her marital problems with her mother.
 The preparations for a princely birth obeyed protocol: prayers in churches and the exhibition of the Blessed Sacrament in the churches of the imperial palaces.
 On 2 September in the Laxenburg castles complex, Stéphanie gave birth to a daughter, Elisabeth Marie, known as "Erzsi" (short for Erzsébet, the Hungarian form of Elisabeth).
 Generously, Emperor Franz Joseph I showered the young mother and her family with gifts.
-When the gender of the child was announced to Rudolf, he did not hide his disappointment at not having been given an heir to Austria-Hungary Empire, but he got used to his role of father and gave, in his correspondence, many details about the newborn girl.
+When the sex of the child was announced to Rudolf, he did not hide his disappointment at not having been given an heir to Austria-Hungary Empire, but he got used to his role of father and gave, in his correspondence, many details about the newborn girl.
 While Stéphanie blossomed in her new role of mother, this birth marked the beginning of deep marital difficulties.